jsntv200/redant-home/_posts/2018-03-27-ato-gets-sharp-on-rnd-tax-refunds-for-software-development.md

 keywords: research and development grants
 image_small: "/assets/uploads/2013/milo-closeup-small.jpg"
 image: "/assets/uploads/2012/m-lo-small.jpg"
-excerpt-short: R&D grants can help offset the cost of development.
+excerpt_short: R&D grants can help offset the cost of development.
 But you need to make sure you're actually innovating.
-excerpt-long: R&D innovation grants can help offset the cost of development.
+excerpt_long: R&D innovation grants can help offset the cost of development.
 But you need to make sure you're actually innovating and creating something new.
 tags:
 - Innovation
 - Startup
 - Red-Ant-Marketing
 time: ''
-redirect_from: []
+redirect_from:
 date_published: ! ' 2018-03-27'
 publisher: Red Ant
 updated_at: 2018-03-27